VlachosGroup/openmkm/docs/output.md

 2. **Hrxn.out**:
    - Lists the dimensionless enthalpies (H/RT) of the reactions at the input temperature.
-   - These are calculated from the formation enthalpies and the stoichiometry coefficients of the species participating in the reactions.
+   - Calculated from the formation enthalpies listed in Hform.out and the stoichiometry coefficients of the species participating in the reactions.

+3. **Srxn.out**:
-3. **Srxn.out**: Lists the dimensionless entropies (S/R) of the reactions at the input temperature.
-These are calculated from the standard entropies and the stoichiometry coefficients of the species participating in the reactions.
+   - Lists the dimensionless entropies (S/R) of the reactions at the input temperature.
+   - Calculated from the standard entropies listed in Sform.out and the stoichiometry coefficients of the species participating in the reactions.

+4. **Grxn.out**:
-4. **Grxn.out**: Lists the dimensionless Gibbs free energies (G/RT) of the reactions at the input temperature.
-These are calculated from the formation enthalpies, entropies, and the stoichiometry coefficients of the species participating in the reactions.
+   - Lists the dimensionless Gibbs free energies (G/RT) of the reactions at the input temperature.
+   - Calculated at the reaction inlet temperatures from the reaction enthalpies from Hrxn.out and the reaction entropies from Srxn.out.

+5. **kc.out**:
-5. **kc.out**: Lists the equilibrium constants, $K$, of the reactions at the input temperature.
+   - Lists the equilibrium constants, $$K_c$$, of the reactions at the input temperature.
 These are calculated from the Gibbs free energies of the reactions.